SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: Opportunities and Future Work

 \textit{User Experience Applications.} Beyond clinical and research use, our findings have implications for smartwatch user experience design.
 Lightweight, on-device interaction detection enables notification and survey scheduling that respects social context without continuous sensing.
 For example, systems can defer interruptions until an interaction has concluded, reducing disruption and improving long-term usability and engagement.

 \textit{Future Directions.} Future work includes incorporating adaptive, user-specific thresholds; exploring richer yet privacy-preserving representations of social context; and validating the system across more diverse populations and environments.
-Integrating interaction detection with complementary self-report or contextual signals may further enable assessment not only of when interactions occur, but also how they are experienced.
+Integrating interaction detection with complementary self-report or contextual signals may further advance assessment of when interactions occur and also how they are experienced.